ouiiskey/Manifold/README.md

 ![Manifold](manifold.png "Manifold")

+---

 A vanilla-style Balatro mod.

 ## About
-This mod is intended to preserve vanilla balance and follow [LocalThunk's design guidelines](https://www.reddit.com/r/balatro/comments/1czo9g0/guidelines_for_joker_design/).
-I recommend you play without using unlock all.
+This mod is intended to preserve vanilla balance while adding new content.
+I recommend you play without using `Unlock All`.
 For more information, see the [wiki](https://balatromods.miraheze.org/wiki/Manifold).

 ## Installing
 1. Install [Steamodded](https://github.com/Steamodded/smods/wiki).